Here is a list of the most frequent questions that we're asked.

 Just kidding – no one’s ever asked those questions.
 We don’t have Gorbie Gaps and we're definitely not Twinkies...
 We’ll explain those and other local lingo to you when you arrive.
 100 Core points if you know what they mean before you arrive…!

-Yes, with our home stay accommodation option.
+Private rooms ARE available with our home-stay accommodation option.
 Home stay includes a room and 3 meals per days while living with a friendly, local Whistler family.
 See below for more details.

 Yes, you can bring your own lunch up in a backpack and we’ll show you where to hang it up.
 You’re allowed to eat your own lunch in the main on-mountains